aitorig/water_mineral_reactions_in_a_single_fracture-supplementary_material/README.md

 # Introduction
-This repository contains the input files used to carry out the simulation cases for the `Water-mineral reactions in a single fracture:consequences for contaminant uptake by matrix diffusion` paper
+This repository contains the input files used to carry out the simulation cases for the `Water-mineral reactions in a single fracture:consequences for contaminant uptake by matrix diffusion` paper.

 # Cases
 The input files of the OpenFOAM simulations can be found inside the `input_files` folder.